 Neither the blog engine (I use Blog-Core which I maintain myself) and the blog code itself got any upgrades during the year.
 I consider them to be done.

-I worked on two major projects in 2017 and both of them were further developments of older projects.
+I worked on one major project in 2017 and it was a further development of older projects.

 Shipping order system